virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `appid` - environment unique appid
      - `fixedCloudlet`- reserved cloudlets
      - `flexibleCloudlets` - dynamic cloudlets
-    - `ismaster` *[boolean]* - if *true*, then a new node will be treated as the first (i.e. master) one in the current layer
+    - `ismaster` *[boolean]* - if *true*, then a new node is treated as the first (i.e. master) one in the current layer
     - `nodeType` - predefined node type
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

 ### onBeforeCloneNodes

-The event will be performed before cloning node in the environment.
+The event is performed before cloning node in the environment.
 The process of cloning nodes presupposes that new nodes are cloned from the existing ones.

 The *onBeforeCloneNodes* event is applicable only for the next node groups (excluding Docker nodes):

 - *compute*

 - *balancer*

 - *VPS*

 **Event Placeholders:**